chspur/chspur.github.io/posts/2025/2025-01/_posts/2025-01-05-supplement-your-faith.md

 ## supplement your faith

-Today P Dan reminded us through the Word that we must make every effort to supplement our faith (2 Peter 1:5-8).
+Today, P Dan reminded us through the Word that we must make every effort to supplement our faith (2 Peter 1:5-8).
 We must urgently do all that we can to supply, furnish, grow, and strengthen our faith.
 I have to be more careful about what I watch, listen to, read, and fill my mind with.
 I must continually grow in knowledge by reading the word of God and gain mastery over my fleshly desires and impulses.
 I need to have a more disciplined prayer life and grow in my love for Christ and for others too.

 <details markdown="1">
 <summary>daily reading</summary>